 This is the second time this has happened to me, and in both cases with cycling units.
 The first was the Garmin Edge 25And now with this 520.
 The fact is that from the officially announced autonomy figures to the real figure is far from it.
 But in a positive sense (much more battery life than was supposed).

-For the Edge 520, Garmin indicates that the battery life is "up to 15 hours".
-Well, after I put the Edge 520 through my usual battery life test (charging the device, starting an activity, and waiting for the battery to run out), this is the result.
+In the case of the Edge 520, Garmin states that the battery life is "up to 15 hours".
+Well, after subjecting the Edge 520 to my usual battery life test (charge the device, start an activity and wait for the battery to run out), this is the result of the test.

 Over 21 hours of total life, even with the GPS + GLONASS option activated (which increases battery consumption).
 It's true that the test was performed without ANT+ sensors or a connected phone (but Bluetooth was activated), but it certainly doesn't have such a high impact on battery life.
 It's certainly an outstanding result, but I find it hard to understand why Garmin only announces a maximum of 15 hours of autonomy when it goes well beyond that duration.

 When talking about sensors, we have to differentiate between the sensors integrated in the device itself and the external sensors.
 The first ones are the ones the Edge 520 has inside, and the second ones are the sensors the device can be connected to.
 The Garmin Edge 520 obviously has GPS.
 What we have to point out is that it is equipped with GLONASS, so it can also receive information from the Russian satellite network.
 This increases the location accuracy and speed when establishing the initial position, at the cost of a little more battery consumption, around 15%.

 No less important is the barometric altimeter, which you can use to know the elevation.
 But not as an absolute value, since it depends on the atmospheric pressure.
 What it will allow is to count the meters of ascent and descent in a quite precise way.
 By default the altimeter will be automatically calibrated when you start an activity, through the GPS data.